microsoftgraph/msgraph-bicep-types/.github/ISSUE_TEMPLATE/bug_report.md

 **Auth flow**
 Is the deployment interactive (e.g. with a signed in user) or automated (e.g. with an application)?

+**Deployment details**
+If it's related to deployment failures, please provide the deployment correlation id, Microsoft Graph client request id, and deployment timestamp if applicable.

 **Describe the bug**
 A clear and concise description of what the bug is vs what you expected to happen